urbanriskmap/cognicity-server/README.md

 Run `npm run -s build` to build.

 ### Testing
 Testing is run by [Travis](https://travis-ci.org/urbanriskmap/cognicity-server).
 ESLint runs to check syntax.
 Integration tests, formed by chaining unit tests, are used to check the API.
+Coverage is provided by Istanbul and [Coveralls](https://coveralls.io/github/urbanriskmap/cognicity-server).
 See src/test/ for scripts.

 ### Issue Tracking
 Issues are tracked using [GitHub](https://github.com/urbanriskmap/cognicity-server/issues)